You are currently viewing “Back in my day …”

 The kids are alright

 As for narcissism, younger people of every generation tend to be more narcissistic but become less so as they age – the older people who are currently less narcissistic didn’t start out that way.
 Our values also change as we age.
 Despite being on the receiving end of this criticism the younger people of today will become the older people of tomorrow and will inevitably forget what they were like when they were young.
-They’ll judge younger generations by their present mindsets and not by the attitudes they held back when they were the that age.
+They’ll judge younger generations by their present mindsets and not by the attitudes they held back when they were that age.
 The more things change, the more things stay the same.